The Selvedge Masterlist: Our Ultimate Jeans Guide

 Oldblue Heavyweight Beast (23.7 oz.)

-The fade scene in Southeast Asia has produced some of the most stunning faded pairs seen anywhere in the world, and Indonesia’s Oldblue can take some of the credit for sparking some of this interest in Jakarta.
+The fade scene in Southeast Asia has produced some of the most stunning faded pairs seen anywhere in the world, and Indonesia’s Oldblue can take some of the credit for sparking some of this interest in what’s happening in Jakarta.

-With their looping boot stitches on the back pockets and the coin pocket, Oldblue pairs list westward harder than Wranglers.
+With their gunslinger cut and the looping boot stitches on the back pockets and the coin pocket, these Oldblues list westward even harder than Wranglers.

 The denim may be Japanese, but these have more of the six-shooter to them than the katana.
 They sell out quickly, but Oldblue restock the pair regularly.